-Let us remark that this definition may apply to a more general class of weak solutions, which contain states with vacuum regions, see \cite{AMZ1,AMZ2} for more details.
-The definition of weak solutions with bounded generalized chemical potential is presented as follows.
+Let us remark that this definition may apply to a more general class of weak solutions, which includes states with vacuum regions; see \cite{AMZ1,AMZ2} for more details.
+The definition of weak solutions with bounded generalized chemical potential is given below.